 temperatures, rain

-If you are on the Gibb River Road in November it is possible to have a maximum temperature of 38º or more every day.
-That’s pretty unpleasant to bike in if you take the high humidity into consideration.
+If you are on the Gibb River Road in November, you can reach a maximum temperature of 38° C or higher every day.
+That’s pretty unpleasant to bike in, especially with the high humidity.

-Each of the 550+ weather stations across Australia record key data: temperature, rainfall and windspeed.
+Each of the 550+ weather stations across Australia records key data: temperature, rainfall and windspeed.
 This can be handy to consult to avoid the sometimes hellish conditions that can prevail.

 Check out the data at the Bureau of Meteorology website to get a sense of what the temperatures are likely to be where you are heading.